🚀 Introduction

 Takes a date/time value and converts it into a special RsDateTime object that can be easily formatted with chainable methods.

-By default, it formats the date and time in a YYYY-MM-DD HH:MM:SS
+By default, it formats the date and time in a YYYY-MM-DD HH:MM:SS format.

 <p>Published on: @time(&self.post_created_at)</p>